-Previous work on the pore characteristics of planktonic foraminifera identified a number of environmental and biological correlates which often co-vary in time and space (Bé, 1968; Bé et al., 1976; Hottinger & Dreher, 1974; Berthold, 1978; Leutenegger & Hansen, 1979; Bé et al., 1980; Caron, 1987a,b; Hemleben et al., 1989; Bijma, et al., 1990; Moodley & Hess,

-1992; Gupta & Machain-Castillo, 1992; Fisher, et al., 2003; Glock et al., 2011; Kuroyanagi et al., 2013).
+1968; Bé et al., 1976, 1980; Hottinger and Dreher, 1974; Berthold, 1978; Leutenegger and Hansen, 1979; Caron, 1987a, b; Hemleben et al., 1989; Bijma et al., 1990; Moodley and Hess, 1992; Gupta and Machain-Castillo, 1992; Fisher et al., 2003; Glock et al., 2011; Kuroyanagi et al., 2013).
 Our study builds on existing work by simultaneously investigating the three major types of drivers that may account for pore variation: biology, environment, and evolutionary history.
-Two key conclusions emerge from the models and experiments: that the main predictors on the porosity of planktonic foraminifera are test surface area, test volume and temperature (Figure 3), and that both porosity and test size can be affected by changes in temperature during the life of an individual (Figure 5).
+Two key conclusions emerge from the models and experiments: that the main predictors on the porosity of planktonic foraminifera are test surface area, test volume, and temperature (Fig. 3), and that both porosity and test size can be affected by changes in temperature during the life of an individual (Fig. 5).

-Both size and temperature are known to have important effects on metabolism (Schmidt-Nielsen, 1984; Hochachka & Somero, 2002).
-Although there is variability among and within species, on average metabolic rate scales with body mass to the power of 3/4 in multicellular organisms (Kleiber 1961; Schmidt-Nielson, 1984; Brown et al., 2004), and 2/3 to 1 in protozoa (Caron et al., 1990; Agutter & Wheatley, 2004; Glazier, 2009).
+Both size and temperature are known to have important effects on metabolism (Schmidt-Nielsen, 1984; Hochachka and Somero, 2002), although there is variability among and within species, on average metabolic rate scales with body mass to the power of 3/4 in multicellular organisms (Kleiber, 1961; Schmidt-Nielson, 1984; Brown et al., 2004), and 2/3 to 1 in protozoa (Caron et al., 1990; Agutter and Wheatley, 2004; Glazier, 2009).
 Overall size in planktonic foraminifera, similar to porosity, is smaller at high latitudes (Hecht, 1976; Schmidt et al., 2013).
-Size variation, including changes in size throughout ontogeny, has been linked to variation in stable isotope values and the incorporation of trace metals into test calcite, possibly relating to variation in metabolic rate (e.g. Schmidt et al., 2008).
-Similarly, temperature has a powerful effect on metabolism that can be characterized by the respiratory Q10 relationship-the factor by which an organism's respiration rate increases with a tendegree increase in temperature.
-Estimates for the respiratory Q10 of symbiont-bearing planktonic foraminifera (specifically Globigerinoides ruber, Globigerinella siphonifera and Orbulina universa) are approximately 3.18 (Lombard et al., 2009).
+Size variation, including changes in size throughout ontogeny, has been linked to variation in stable isotope values and the incorporation of trace metals into test calcite, possibly relating to variation in metabolic rate (e.g., Schmidt et al., 2008).
+Similarly, temperature has a powerful effect on metabolism that can be characterized by the respiratory Q{10} relationship - the factor by which an organism's respiration rate increases with a 10 °C increase in temperature.
+Estimates for the respiratory Q{10} of symbiont-bearing planktonic foraminifera (specifically Globigerinoides ruber, Globigerinella siphonifera, and Orbulina universa) are approximately 3.18 (Lombard et al., 2009).

-For single celled organisms like planktonic foraminifera, the metabolisms of large individuals are diffusion limited compared to small individuals, as volume increases to the third power, but surface area to the second.
+For single-celled organisms like planktonic foraminifera, the metabolisms of large individuals are diffusion limited compared to small individuals, as volume increases to the third power, but surface area to the second.
 This is supported by our findings, which suggest that surface area was by far the most important factor in the porosity model (Fig. 3).
 If porosity is reflecting metabolic rates, both should respond to temperature to a similar degree.
-To compare the temperature sensitivity of porosity with the respiratory and photosynthetic Q{10} values (from Lombard et al., 2009), we calculated the change in size-normalized porosity with a ten-degree change in estimated ambient temperature (dubbed the Q{10} of porosity; Table 3; Supplemental Figure 6).
-We found an increase in porosity with ambient temperature for six of the eight species found at more than one site (i.e., all species in Table 3 except Globorotalia inflata and Globorotalia truncatulinoides; Supplemental Figure 6).
+To compare the temperature sensitivity of porosity with the respiratory and photosynthetic Q{10} values (from Lombard et al., 2009), we calculated the change in size-normalized porosity with a 10°C change in estimated ambient temperature (dubbed the Q{10} of porosity; Table 3; Fig. S6).
+We found an increase in porosity with ambient temperature for six of the eight species found at more than one site (i.e., all species in Table 3 except Globorotalia inflata and Globorotalia truncatulinoides; Fig. S6).
 For those species, the Q{10} of porosity varied from 1.3 to 2.3.